+Specific aspects of governance are addressed in greater detail through board committees.
 The board may delegate to individual members, groups of members, standing or ad hoc committees.
 The standing committees of the board comprise the Audit and Risk Committee, the Nomination and Governance Committee, the Human Resources and Compensation Committee, and the Social, Ethics, Transformation and Sustainability Committee.

 The composition of the board and its committees are in line with King IV.
 There is a clear balance of power to ensure that no individual has undue decision-making powers.
-Each committee has formal Terms of Reference, approved by the board, recording the responsibilities delegated to it.
+Each committee has formal terms of reference, approved by the board, recording the responsibilities delegated to it.
 Each committee has sufficient capability and capacity to function effectively.

-Refer to the annual integrated report www.sappi.com/annual-reports for information on the members of each committee and attendance and to our website for the terms of reference for each committee of the board.
+Refer to the 2023 Sappi Annual Integrated Report www.sappi.com/annual-reports for information on the members of each committee and attendance and to our website for the terms of reference for each committee of the board.